sachinmane9380/apna-college-demo/README.md

 # apna-college-demo
-thios is my first Reposetry
+this is my first Reposetry